Restore Your Smile

 - The implant post mimics a tooth root:

-The implant is made of titanium, a material often well-accepted by the body.
+It is made of titanium, a material often well accepted by the body.
 Once placed in the jawbone, it integrates through a natural process called osseointegration.
 This helps the implant become stable over time. - Bone and implant work together to create stability:

 As the bone fuses with the implant, it provides a solid foundation.
 This can allow the implant to support chewing forces, similar to a natural tooth root. - It supports a visible tooth replacement:

 A connector piece, called an abutment, is attached to the implant.
-This holds a dental restoration, such as a crown, bridge, or denture, which restores both function and appearance. - Supports balanced bite function:
+This holds a dental restoration, such as a crown, bridge, or denture, which restores oral function and blends with surrounding teeth. - Supports balanced bite function:

 Because it’s anchored in bone, the implant helps distribute bite pressure more evenly than removable options.
-This may contribute to reducing wear on surrounding teeth. - It may help reduce bone loss:
+This may help reduce wear on surrounding teeth. - It may help reduce bone loss:

-When used regularly for chewing, the implant helps stimulate the jawbone, preventing the bone loss that usually can occur as a result of missing teeth.
+When used regularly for chewing, the implant helps stimulate the jawbone, which may help slow or reduce bone loss that can occur with missing teeth.

 Are dental implants painful to get?